 Tesla claims that its Model 3 is the “safest car ever built,” but Tesla vehicles have caused serious injuries due to operational and mechanical defects.
 Between June 2016 and May 2021, the NHTSA investigated 36 crashes involving Tesla vehicles, some of which resulted in the death of a driver, passenger, or pedestrian.

 In June 2022, the NHTSA announced that Teslas with Autopilot software have been involved in 273 crashes since July.

 Experts have identified faulty battery design and negligent manufacturing of lithium-ion batteries as potential causes of spontaneous explosions.
 Many of these incidents have raised concerns as to whether Tesla’s battery technology is inherently safe.
-Investigations will determine whether injuries resulting from Autopilot malfunctions indicate flaws in the car’s ability to detect and brake for parked cars.
+Investigations will determine whether injuries resulting from autopilot malfunctions indicate flaws in the car’s ability to detect and brake for parked cars.

 Over the last six months, Tesla has issued over a dozen recalls.

 Manufacturers like Tesla can be held strictly liable for injuries caused by defects in their vehicles.
-Under the theory of strict liability, Tesla is liable for damage caused by its vehicles regardless of the care it exercises in designing its cars or whether it knew about the defect.
+Under the theory of strict liability, Tesla is liable for damage caused by its vehicles regardless of the care it exercised in designing its cars or whether it knew about the defect.
 The different types of strict liability include: